maxhoffmann/Baseliner/README.md

 // Apply a 28px baseline to all elements with class '.baseliner' baseliner.init('.baseliner', 28);

-// Apply a 18px/28px baseline to all elements with class '.baseliner' on the page baseliner.init('.baseliner', 28, 18);
+// Apply a 28px baseline to all elements, which parent elements have 18px font-size and class '.baseliner' on the page baseliner.init('.baseliner', 28, 18);
 ```